-I believe life begins when The Greatest Love instills a soul into the developing zygote, blastocyst, embryo or fetus (hereafter referred to as simply the fetus).
+I believe human life begins when The Greatest Love instills a soul into the developing zygote, blastocyst, embryo or fetus (hereafter referred to as simply the fetus).
 The difficult question becomes: when does this moment, traditionally termed ensoulment, occur?

 The short answer is I do not know.
 It is one of life’s most enduring questions and in the absence of an answer to it, what can I believe?
 I must stress that the beliefs I have formed in this regard after much time and reflection, like all my beliefs, I would never force upon anyone.
 We each much decide for ourselves when life begins.
 Others, including science, friends and family, or religious doctrine may help us in that determination but, I believe, they must never speak on the woman’s behalf.

-To be even clearer I believe that all women have the the individual right to determine for themselves when the being growing inside their body represents human life.
+To be even clearer I believe that all women have the individual right to determine for themselves when the being growing inside their body represents human life.
 Furthermore I believe The Greatest Love allows us to make this determination without judgement.

 Yes, I believe The Greatest Love allows individuals to determine for themselves when a fetus represents life.
 It is meant to be a deeply personal question between a woman, the being within her, and her god.
 And it is OK for it to be based more on feeling than logic.
 In fact the feelings of maternal love are perhaps most relevant in coming to, what can be for many, a very difficult determination.